cirving13/Cpsc354Blog/aboutHaskell.md

 Statically Typed
 ================
 A language is statically typed if the type of the variable is defined at compile time, as opposed to run time.
-This checks variables at compile time and will not compile a program if there is an error within it involving variables
+This checks variables at compile time and will not compile a program if there is an error within it involving variables.

 General Purpose
 ===============